Sculpture garden: History

 Garden statues, often of very high quality, were a feature of ancient Roman gardens, revived at the Renaissance, and then especially a feature of the Baroque garden.
 Palace gardens, such as the Gardens of Versailles, featured a concentration of sculpture equalling that of larger modern sculpture parks.

-In the United States, the oldest public sculpture garden is a part of the joint park and wildlife preserve Brookgreen Gardens, located in South Carolina.
-The property was opened in 1932, and has since been included on the National Register of Historic Places.
+The oldest public sculpture garden in the US is in Brookgreen Gardens in South Carolina.
+The property was opened in 1932, and is on the National Register of Historic Places.